emotz/jslearning/README.md

 Install "jshint" extension

-Copy .vscode/launch.json into new folder
+Copy .jshintrc into root folder

+Create directory .vscode and copy launch.json file into it

-In visual studio code, press ctrl-shift-p and type "preferences", then open settings file
+In visual studio code, press ctrl-shift-p and type "preferences", then `Preferences: Open User Settings`

 Insert there